lluppes/pisharp/README.md

 # pisharp

-.NET Code running on a Raspberry Pi
+##.NET Code running on a Raspberry Pi

-This repository contains files needed to run modern .NET programs on a Raspberry Pi 2.
+Getting the new ASP.NET vNext running on a Raspberry Pi 2 is challenging but doable.

+These are the commands that I use in order to get everything installed and running.